 The Department of Theatre and Dance is committed to providing students and the surrounding community with a variety of engaging performances throughout the year.
 Join us and be entertained while supporting theatre arts education at CRC!

 Performances take place at the Black Box Theatre, located in the Visual and Performing Arts Center on CRC's main campus at 8401 Center Parkway, Sacramento, 95823.
-See on map.
+See CRC Maps and Parking.

 Visit the CRC Theatre Arts Facebook page.

 A new musical that chronicles the cycle of domestic violence based on the concept album Domestic Disturbance available on Spotify.

 - Adapted for the Stage and directed by Anthony D’Juan

 A futuristic twist meets the classical in the Greek tale of Electra.
 A daughter's honor is tested as she seeks justice for the murder of her father at the hands of her mother.